willsfidell/pool/README.md

 The browser api docs, in swagger format, can be found at http://localhost:8888/docs From the docs you can test the api calls, they also display the curl commands that be used to test the api from the cli

+## nginx configuration option

+If required a nginx proxy can be configured in front of the api when using the docker-compose method.
+To do this uncomment the relevant lines in the docker-compose.yml file